 Making knowledge available

-There are many different stakeholders in language education: from the organizations that run child and youth welfare services, to nurseries and schools, and to ministries and authorities at the local and state level.
+Many different stakeholders are responsible for language education: the organizations that run child and youth welfare services; nurseries and schools; and the ministries and authorities at the local and state level.
 Through its publications and events, the Mercator Institute promotes the transfer of good practice and scientific findings to education policymakers, education authorities and the educational institutions themselves.
 In addition, it serves as a point of contact for the media.
-Current research into topical and socially relevant questions of language education is analysed and then made available in a variety of formats – from short basic information and fact checks to detailed studies and expert reports.
+Current research into topical and socially relevant questions of language education is analysed and then made available in a variety of formats – from short basic knowledge and fact checks to detailed studies and expert reports.